The Jewel

 Begin where you are.

-This isn't about a technique.
+This isn't about technique.
 Or tradition.

 This is about learning how to look.

 Not to believe.
+Not to fix.
+Not to escape.

 But to listen.
-To feel.
+To sense.
+To receive.

 To meet what's here with full contact.

 Set a timer for three minutes.
+Just three.

 Sit.